studio1902/statamic-peak/README.md

 ## License
 <span id="license"></span>

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.
-Statamic itself is commercial software and has it's own license.
+Statamic itself is commercial software and has its' own license.